 Θ=W(PTW)-1BQT.

-The final model (26) is a linear model which are low-dimensional in the latent space.
+The final model (26) is a low-dimensional linear model in the latent space.
 It reduces the data redundancy and increases the model stability.

 Experiment

-To evaluate the selected feature subset we introduce criteria that estimate the quality of feature selection.
-We measure multicorrelation by mean value of multiple correlation coefficient as follows
+To evaluate the selected feature subset, we introduce criteria that estimate the quality of feature selection.
+We measure the multicorrelation using the mean value of multiple the correlation coefficient as follows:

-R2=1rtrCTR-1C;where C=[corrχi,νj]i=1,…,nj=1,…,r,R=[corr(χi,χj)]i,j=1n.
+R2=1rtrCTR-1C,where C=[corrχi,νj]i=1,…,nj=1,…,r and R=[corr(χi,χj)]i,j=1n.

 This coefficient lies between 0 and 1.
-The bigger R2 means the better feature subset we have.
+A bigger R2 means that we have a better feature subset.

-The model stability is given by the logarithmic ratio between minimal eigenvalue λmin and maximum eigenvalue λmax of the matrix XTX:
+The model stability is given by the logarithmic ratio between the minimum eigenvalue λmin and maximum eigenvalue λmax of matrix XTX:

 Stability=lnλminλmax.

-A smaller value of Stability indicates less multicollinearity in the matrix X.
+A smaller stability value indicates less multicollinearity in matrix X.

 The scaled Root Mean Squared Error (sRMSE) shows the quality of the model prediction.
-We estimate sRMSE on train and test data.
+We estimate the sRMSE using the training and testing data.

 sRMSE(Y,Yˆa)=MSE(Y,Yˆa)MSE(Y,Y)=∥Y-Yˆa∥2∥Y-Y∥2.

-Here Yˆa=XaΘaT is a model prediction and Y is a constant prediction obtained by averaging the targets across all objects.
-The error on the test set should be as minimal as possible.
+Here, Yˆa=XaΘaT is the model prediction and Y is the constant prediction obtained by averaging the targets across all objects.
+The error on the testing set should be as small as possible.

-The Bayesian Information Criteria (BIC) is a trade-off between prediction quality and the size of selected subset ∥a∥0=#{j:aj≠0}=j=1naj:
+The Bayesian Information Criteria (BIC) incorporates a trade-off between the prediction quality and the size of selected subset ∥a∥0=#{j:aj≠0}=j=1naj:

-BIC=mlnMSE(Y,Yˆa)+∥a∥0⋅lnm,
+BIC=mlnMSE(Y,Yˆa)+∥a∥0⋅lnm.

-The less value of BIC means the better feature subset.
+A smaller value of BIC means a better feature subset.

 Data

-We carried out computational experiment with ECoG data from the NeuroTycho project [21].
-ECoG data consists of brain voltage signals recorded from 32 channels.
-The goal is to predict 3D hand position in the next moments given the input signal.
-The initial voltage signals are transformed to the spatial-temporal representation using wavelet transformation with Morlet mother wavelet.
-The procedure of extracting feature representation from the raw data are described in details in [22, 23].
-We unfold the data and feature description at each time moment has dimension equals to 32 (channels) × 27 (frequencies) = 864.
-Each object is the representation of local history time segment with duration Δt=1s.
+We conducted a computational experiment with the ECoG data from the NeuroTycho project [21].
+The ECoG data consist of brain voltage signals recorded over 32 channels.
+The goal is to predict 3D hand positions in subsequent moments given the input signal.
+The initial voltage signals are transformed to the spatial-temporal representation using the wavelet transformation with the Morlet mother wavelet.
+The procedure of extracting the feature representation from the raw data is described in detail in [22, 23].
+The data and feature description at each time moment have dimensions of size 32 (channels) × 27 (frequencies) = 864.
+Each object is the representation of the local historical time segment with duration Δt=1s.
 The time step between objects is δt=0.05s.
-The final matrices are X∈R18900×864 and Y∈R18900×3k, where k is a number of timestamps that we predict.
-We split our data into train and test parts with the ratio 0.67.
-The example of initial brain signals and corresponding hand trajectory is shown in Figure 2.
+The final matrices are X∈R18900×864 and Y∈R18900×3k, where k is the number of timestamps that we predict.
+We split our data into training and testing parts with the ratio 0.67.
+Examples of the initial brain signals and the corresponding hand movements are shown in Figure 2.

 Figure 2.
 Brain signals (left plot) and 3D hand coordinates (right plot)

-Figure 3 shows the dependencies in the matrices X and Y for ECoG data.
-Frequencies in the matrix X are highly correlated.
-In the target matrix Y the correlations between axes are not significant in comparison with the correlations between consequent moments and these correlations decay with time.
+Figure 3 shows the dependencies in matrices X and Y for the ECoG data.
+The frequencies in the matrix X are highly correlated.
+In the target matrix Y, the correlations between axes are not significant in comparison with the correlations between consequent moments and these correlations decay with time.

 Figure 3.
 Correlation matrices for X and Y